Spring 2009, vol. 41, no. 1

 As DOCUMERICA closed, so did the traveling exhibits.
 EPA and Smithsonian records indicate that the extended tour of several copies of the "Our Only World" came to a successful conclusion in August 1978.
 Other records tell of how six duplicate copies of the traveling exhibit found homes with various educational institutions, among them the Neville Public Museum in Green Bay, Wisconsin, and Trinity University in San Antonio, Texas.

 When we look at images of today’s environment, we can see that what troubles the environment in the new millennium is what troubled it in the early 1970s, and DOCUMERICA confirms it.
 Thousands of images of pollution, strip mining, crowded cities, and land abuse could well be photographs taken in recent times.
 Though a great deal has been done over the past 30 years to correct problems depicted in the photographs, there is a common consensus that there is so much left to accomplish in the race to save America’s natural resources.
 The color images from the 1970s show us that Americans must keep lenses sharply focused until environmental solutions are realized.
 Project DOCUMERICA images serve to inform and inspire Americans as we pursue the green revolution of the new millennium.

 How to find DOCUMERICA photographs at the National Archives

-C. Jerry Simmons, a gradate of the Catholic University of America’s School of Library and Information Science, is an archives specialist for data standards at the National Archives and Records Administration in College Park, Maryland, and has worked with the Online Catalog project since 2000.
+C. Jerry Simmons, a gradate of the Catholic University of America’s School of Library and Information Science, is an archives specialist for data standards at the National Archives and Records Administration in College Park, Maryland, and has worked with the National Archives Catalog project since 2000.